JacquesLacroix/ME405-Lab3/README.md

 ![image](./ExcessiveOscillation.png)

 <h3>Best Performance</h3>
-The following step response was performerd
+The following step response was performed with a KP value of 0.6

 ![image](./BestPerformance.png)